m4xc4v413r4/Pi-Zero-W-Smart-USB-Flash-Drive/README.md

 On macOS, the Raspberry Pi will show up in the Finder sidebar.
 Alternatively, from the Finder menu, select Go Connect to server (Apple key + K) and type smb://3dprinteras (or smb://<<IP ADDRESS>>) as the server address.

 Once connected, you will see a shared named _USB_ where you can load your files.
-In order for your updaed to appear on teh printer, it must first disconnect from teh printer and then reconnect.
+In order for your updaed to appear on the printer, it must first disconnect from the printer and then reconnect.
 Whenever you copy files over to the network share, or delete them, the USB device should automatically reconnect to the printer after 30 seconds of inactivity.